MyLiberty.Life Total Capacity Rating Guide ensures protection that’s right for you

 2. LIGHT bladder leakage

 Light protection products include more absorbent pads or liners that adhere to underwear and some disposable protective underwear.
 These products can absorb and hold up to 16 ounces (2 cups or 474ml) of bladder leakage.

 Moderate protection products include full-length pads held in place by adhesive strips and/or snug underwear, disposable protective pull-up underwear and some adult diapers.
 Adult diapers open at the sides and are held in place with tape or 'tabs'.
 These products have the capacity to absorb and hold up to 24 ounces (3 cups or 710ml) of bladder or bowel leakage.

 4. HEAVY bladder / bowel leakage

 5. MAXIMUM bladder / bowel leakage

-These products are generally adult briefs held in place with tape and are used by people with severe incontinence.
-They have a capacity to absorb up to 34 ounces (4.25 cups or 1 litre) of leakage.
+Maximum protection products include some disposable protective underwear and most adult diapers.
+These products are ideal for for severe, daytime incontinence.
+They have a capacity to absorb up to 34 ounces (4.25 cups or 1 litre) of bladder or bowel leakage.

 6. MAXIMUM PLUS bladder / bowel leakage

-These products are generally adult briefs held in place with tape and are used for severe, overnight incontinence.
-They have a capacity to absorb up to 40 ounces (5 cups or 1.2 litres) of leakage.
+Maximum Plus protection products include specialized disposable protective underwear and specialized adult diapers and are offered by a limited number of brands.
+These products are ideal for for severe, overnight incontinence.
+They have a capacity to absorb up to 40 or more ounces (5 cups or 1.2 litres) of bladder and bowel leakage.